rrDumpTruck/Obsidian.Vault/The Veins Session 0 Handout .md

 You and your party are Vein Hunters that find their home in the city of Opportunity in the Howling Plateau.
 You have just accepted a job to scout and optionally harvest a newly formed local fissure and to report any findings to a local Fleshcrafter known as “Aorta”.
 You haven't met your contractor but from what you have heard this may just be a introductory job, who knowns what future Opportunity might bring.

 _note: a Pathfinder (a person who is studied in the excavating and locating of veins) is required for this campaign start, you can choose to play one or hire an NPC.
-The Role uses your main skill's bonus for all roles and has a separate progression to your main , reliant on how much your power is used.
+The Role uses your main skill's bonus for all roles and has a separate progression from your class level(s), your pathfinder level is reliant on how much your power is used.

 **Opportune Investigation**